ClusterHQ/flocker/docs/gettinginvolved/contributing.rst

 #.
 File an issue in JIRA_.
 For example, "FLOC-1234: Fix a bug.".
-   If the issue affects in multiple versions (including master), create an sub-task for each affected version:
+   If the issue affects in multiple versions (including master), create a sub-task for each affected, supported version:

    - FLOC-1235: Fix a bug in 1.2.3.
    - FLOC-1236: Fix a bug in 1.2.4.
    - FLOC-1237: Fix a bug in master.

 #.
-Create branch off the oldest affected release.
+Create branch off the oldest affected, supported release.

    .. prompt:: bash $